jakesgordon/tic-tac-toe/readme.md

 }
 ```

-## Commands
+## Interface - Commands

-The `client` and `server` also share some important types that enable our event driven
+The [client](./src/client.ts) and [server](./src/server.ts) also share some important types that
-architecture where a `Command` can be sent to the server and an `Event` can be sent back
+enable our event driven architecture where a `Command` can be sent to the server and an `Event`
-to the client.
+can be sent back to the client.
 We use a pattern called a [discriminated union](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions)
 to represent all of the possible commands and their arguments.

 ```typescript